 Vaginal infections are very common.
 Each year, more than 21 million women in the US have bacterial vaginosis, and more than 3.7 million women have trichomonas infection.
 And nearly 75 % of adult women will have at least one vaginal yeast infection in their lifetime.

 – Any woman can get vaginitis and it’s important to know that it’s not always due to sexually transmitted infections.

 – Bacterial vaginosis and yeast infections mean that there is an imbalance in the vagina – too much bacteria or yeast.

 – Trichomoniasis is a sexually transmitted disease and featured later in this section.

 – Due to the variety of ways a woman can acquire vaginitis we consider her risk factors with include:

 – New or multiple sex partners

 It is important to go to a medical provider at the sign of irritation to ensure proper diagnosis and treatment.
 Different infections receive different treatments.
 For example, yeast infections can be treated with over-the-counter anti-fungal medications; but trichomoniasis, bacterial vaginosis and other infections are treated with oral or intravaginal antibiotic medications.

 Vaginitis can be a recurring problem that require ongoing observation and treatment.
 Talk to your medical provider about strategies to best manage.

-Responding to the fact that one in two young people will get a sexually transmitted disease (STD) by age 25 - Protect Yours.org was commissioned by the Saint Louis County Department of Health to provide facts and resources on STDs and testing.
+Responding to the fact that one in two young people will get a sexually transmitted infection (STI) by age 25 – Protect Yours.org was commissioned by the Saint Louis County Department of Public Health to provide facts and resources on STIs and testing.